 - You could also follow the approach of having an interior drainage channel within the slab edge.
 This one involves a sump pump to help get rid of the water damage.

 - Lastly, there is the interior drainage system beneath the slab.
-These methods should be taken care of by a professional, so they are done properly to fix your problems.
+This method should be taken care of by a professional, so it is done properly to fix your problems.

 Contact Jerry’s Waterproofing today to discuss your basement waterproofing and drainage needs.
 We offer free estimates, and would be happy to schedule an inspection with you!